 Adults who were not vaccinated previously and want to be protected against hepatitis A can also get the vaccine.

-Hepatitis A vaccine is recommended for the following people:
+Hepatitis A vaccine is also recommended for the following people:

-In addition, a person who has not previously received hepatitis A vaccine and who has direct contact with someone with hepatitis A should get hepatitis A vaccine within 2 weeks after exposure.
+In addition, a person who has not previously received hepatitis A vaccine and who has direct contact with someone with hepatitis A should get hepatitis A vaccine as soon as possible and within 2 weeks after exposure.

 Hepatitis A vaccine may be given at the same time as other vaccines.